Chanel's camellias, empty chairs close Paris Fashion Week

 “I’m not crying, you are,” Wade posted on Instagram on a story of his daughter modeling.

-Wade and Unions sat front row in all-black outfits and shades cheering her on, when she strutted past in an oversized olive green knit coat ensemble with pencil skirt and slingback shoes.
+Wade and Union sat front row in all-black outfits and shades cheering her on, when she strutted past in an oversized olive green knit coat ensemble with pencil skirt and slingback shoes.

 The moment may have been even more poignant after Zaya, who came out as transgender in 2020, was recently officially granted gender change and name.